 Simply put, sales culture is what most sales reps do most of the time.
 The culture of a sales team comes down to the shared values and practices of all the members of the team.
-While it is true that the behaviors of employees create the sales culture and that it is often a subconscious thing, it is also true that management can put elements in place to encourage preferred behaviors.
-These preferred behaviors in turn create the ideal sales culture.
+While it is true that the behaviours of employees create the sales culture and that it is often a subconscious thing, it is also true that management can put elements in place to encourage preferred behaviours.
+These preferred behaviours in turn create the ideal sales culture.

 One of the qualities of a great sales rep is the need to improve and grow all the time.
 A sales culture that creates frequent training opportunities of excellent quality should therefore be a priority.
 Having a consistent training program in place can help to retain current sales reps and prevent them from becoming stagnant in their positions.
 Training programs also encourage and motivate sales reps to apply for openings within your sales team.

 A competitive environment shouldn’t equal one person getting ahead at the expense of others.
 Healthy competition within a sales culture is where people use the achievements of others to encourage themselves to do better.
 Also, sales reps in a healthy competitive environment always maintain a team player attitude.

 Competition doesn’t necessarily have to be in the form of a game, but this totally depends on the type of personalities in your sales team.
 Some people like to physically see their achievements and to be acknowledged for their effort in front of others.
 Others prefer the mental competition between co-workers.
 Find out what type of competitive environment motivates your team and then implement that.

 Sales is a rapidly-changing environment and sales reps who get stuck in a certain process usually get left behind.
 Having agility means being able to see changes in the sales environment and adapting to it.
 If a sales team sticks with one way of doing things all the time simply because it works well, it can be detrimental as it may be prevent them from discovering a process that works even better.